Psychology, BA

 • Psychology majors must complete a minimum of 37 semester credit hours (SCH) of psychology courses exclusively applied to the major with at least 25 of these SCH at the upper-division level.

-• PSYC 2301 General Psychology (3 SCH) or permission of the instructor is required for admission into all psychology courses beyond the 1000-level.
+• PSYC 2301 General Psychology (3 sch) or permission of the instructor is required for admission into all psychology courses beyond the 1000-level.

 • The Psychology degree also requires knowledge of basic statistical theories and applications.
 This requirement is fulfilled by the successful completion of MATH 1442 or MATH 1342, or transfer courses such as PSYC 2317 or other courses with MATH, MAT, STAT, STA, PSY, AND PSYC prefixes AND the course title which includes Statistics, Quantitative Reasoning and/or Psychological Science Methods.